severin-lemaignan/vim-minimap/README.md

 **Attention**: this extension is not yet ready for general use!
-It simply displays the map when calling `Minimap`, but does not do anything useful yet, like highlight the visible part of the buffer or synchronizing scrolling.
+It simply displays the map when calling `Minimap`, but does not do anything useful yet, like live update or synchronizing scrolling.

 Installation
 ------------